codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

 <br><br>

 ### Rules for access control
 Define rules using the *who, what, where* pattern to control access to entities and resources.
+Rules can be based on OR or AND principles

 For each rule, select:
 1. The team the rule applies to
 1. The CRUD (*Create/Delete/Read/Update*) privileges the team has to the entity/resource
   * For almost all entities, the Create privilege requires a separate rule.
   * The other privileges can be defined in the same rule.
-1. The tags that control access to the entity/resource
+1. The tags that control access to the entity/resource:
-  * All tags, (implicitly includes No tags)
+  * Any tags (`any`): Grants access to entity as long as it has a tag.
+The tag name is not relevant.
+  * All named tags (`all of these`): **AND** relationship between list of defined tags.
+Grants access only to the entities with _all_ the tags defined in the list.
+  * Any named tag (`any of these`): **OR** relationship between list of defined tags.
+Grants access to the entity with _at least one_ of the tags defined.
-  * No tags
+  * No tags (`no`): Grants access to the entity _without_ any tags.
-  * Named tags

 The examples in this section illustrate how to control access to projects and to pipelines through project tags: